CIDFriendsCentral/CIDFriendsCentral.github.io/content/Wazer/CutSettings.md

 ## Done?

-Once you have done this, move to the transferring section.
+Once you have done this, move to the securing section.